sjpence/manual-mds220/04_InitialStartUp.md

     ![Main Menu - Homing Required](/media/screen_mainmenu_homereq.png)

 1. Whenever the machine is powered on, the home position of the spray fluxer actuator needs to be set.
-At startup a popup will remind the operator.
-Press the OK button on the popup window.
+At startup a pop-up will remind the operator.
+Press the OK button on the pop-up window.
 The display will shift to the Spray Fluxer Status screen.

     ![Spray Fluxer Status](/media/screen_sprayfluxer_status.png)